Oaxaca City Guide: Travel Tips And The Best Spots

 2. Mitla archeological site: Zapotec ceremonial site

-3. Monte Albán: Remainings of one of the most important Mesoamerican cities and the Zapotec capital
+3. Monte Albán: Remains of one of the most important Mesoamerican cities and the Zapotec capital

-4. Teotitlán del Valle: Small village that is known for its production of handwoven wool rugs
+4. Teotitlán del Valle: A small village that is known for its production of handwoven wool rugs

 Best restaurants in Oaxaca City